sst/guide/_chapters/setting-up-your-project-on-seed.md

 aws_secret_access_key = YOUR_IAM_SECRET_KEY
 ```

 Seed will also create a couple of stages (or environments) for you.
 By default, it'll create a **dev** and a **prod** stage using the same AWS credentials.
-You can customize these but for us this is perfect.
+You can customize these but we'll use the defaults.

 Fill in the credentials and click **Add a New App**.